richard-scryber/PaperworkDayDocs/learning/04-layout/04_multi_column.md

 # Multi-Column Layouts

-Master column-based layouts using table-cell display for professional PDF documents.
+Master column-based layouts using native CSS columns (`columns`, `column-count`, `column-width`) for professional PDF documents.

 ---

 ## Learning Objectives

 By the end of this article, you'll be able to:
-- Create two-column layouts
+- Create two-column and three-column text flows
-- Build three or more column layouts
+- Control column count and preferred column width
-- Control column widths (fixed and fluid)
+- Apply columns to pages and nested containers
-- Add gutters (spacing) between columns
+- Add gutters and divider lines between columns
-- Understand why flexbox/grid don't work in PDF
+- Control column balancing with `column-fill`
-- Use table-cell for reliable column layouts
+- Keep content readable with column spans and break control
-- Create responsive column systems
+- Understand when table-cell is still useful for fixed card grids

 ---